This parasite manipulates wolves, mice, and possibly your mind - ExBulletin

 fatal charm

-Ann animals can be infected toxoplasma Eating another infected animal or coming into contact with the parasite’s egg-like cysts in cat feces.
+Ann animals can be infected toxoplasma It is acquired by eating another infected animal or coming into contact with cysts, such as parasite eggs, found in cat feces.

 For example, parasite-infected rodents become more active and less fearful around predators such as domestic cats, delivering the parasites to their preferred homes. toxoplasmaInfected mice and rats even lost their fear of the smell of cat urine, attracted by the smell.